spencer-shadley/completed-class/01-Class-Content/04-Web-APIs/02-Homework/README.md

 # Unit 4 Web APIs Homework: Code Quiz

 As you proceed in your career as a web developer, you will likely be asked to complete a coding assessment.
-These assessments are generally a combination of multiple choice questions and interactive challenges.
+These assessments are typically a combination of multiple choice questions and interactive challenges.
 In this homework assignment, your challenge is to build a code quiz of multiple choice questions.

 ## Instructions